shane0/shane0.github.io/docs/theravada.md

 - Eightfold Path: He then explains the Eightfold Path as the way to end suffering and attain enlightenment.
 - Three Universal Truths: The Buddha explains that all things are impermanent, that all beings are subject to suffering, and that there is no permanent self or soul.
 - Middle Way: The Buddha emphasizes the importance of avoiding extremes of self-indulgence and self-mortification and instead finding a middle way.
-- Mindfulness and Mental Cultivation: The Buddha encourages the cultivation of mindfulness and mental development as a means to overcome ignorance and attain wisdom.
+- MINDFULNESS and Mental Cultivation: The Buddha encourages the cultivation of MINDFULNESS and mental development as a means to overcome ignorance and attain wisdom.
 - Dependent Origination: The Buddha explains the principle of Dependent Origination, which states that all things arise in dependence upon other things and that nothing arises without a cause.

 Overall, the Dhammacakkappavattana Sutta lays out the core teachings of Buddhism and provides a foundation for the study and practice of Buddhism.